anonsachin/Openlane-Sky130-workshop/README.md

 Now we can load our designs into with
 ```
+    package require openlane 0.9 // to get the packages
     prep -design <name of you design>
 ```
 for it to be read the design has to be located in a particular location of your current directory as shown below.
 This is just a barebones requirement.